pierrextardif/ofxAVPostProcessing/README.md

 # ofxAVPostProcessing

-Repository to create a local addon for postProcessing visual effects.
+Repository to create a local addon for postProcessing visual effects using a single buffer pass.